Pierre-123/csopesy-mco2/README.md

    }
 }
 ```
-Similar to Super Citizens, Regular Citizens also have checks on Super Citizens whether or not there are already 2 Super Citizens in a team.
+Similar to Super Citizens, Regular Citizens also have checks on the other type of citizen, in this case, on Super Citizens whether or not there are already 2 Super Citizens in a team.
 If there are, a Regular Citizen will be processed next.

 5. Mission signups are on a first-come, first-served basis, so if a certain type of citizen builds up a queue, they must wait until they can be served (headquarters can only do so much...)